klutzyT/downr1n/README.md

    - futurerestore --exit-recovery
    - irecovery -n

-# fix some problems
+# fixing some problems

-- please execute wikiproxy.py manually if it gives problem with server key. for ex: sudo python3 wikiproxy.py
+- please execute wikiproxy.py manually if it gives error with the server key. for ex: sudo python3 wikiproxy.py

-- if the error still after above fix, if this happend to you when you are downgrading with futurerestore again please add this arg --keyServer for example ./downr1n.sh --downgrade 14.5 --keyServer.
+- if the error still occurres even after running the command above, and if you are getting this error after running future restore add this arg to your command (--keyServer) for example ./downr1n.sh --downgrade 14.5 --keyServer.

-- remember if you will use the next command or will activate localboot it is better that you first downgrade and when you success you can use --jailbreak to jailbreak the device and it will ask you to activate localboot path. why do this because the localboot need to be executed after --jailbreak
+- remember if you use the next command or activate localboot it is better that you first downgrade and when you finish, then you can use --jailbreak to jailbreak the device and it will ask you to activate the localboot path.The reason why you should do this is because the localboot needs to be executed after --jailbreak

 # Need Help?
 - Join my discord server: [Dualra1nServer](https://discord.gg/Gjs2P7FBuk)